 This is a very important question, and something that causes a lot of confusion.
 Many structures that are considered “organs” anatomically are NOT considered Organ Meat nutritionally.

-Nutritional Organs are Major Hormone-Secreting Tissues:
+Nutritional Organs are Major Metabolic and Hormone-Secreting Tissues:

 - Major glands (thymus, thyroid, parathyroid)

 Chitterlings (pork small intestine): similar to stomach this is an organ but is low in nutrients compared to the others and usually picked out of whole prey so there isn’t much benefit to feeding it.
+See above.

 Gizzards – gizzards are comprised of primarily muscle tissue and tendon, nutritionally they are a muscle meat source.
 Great for cleaning teeth.